KMKfw/kmk_firmware/docs/porting_to_kmk.md

 ```

 ## Additional pins for extentions
 KMK includes built in extentions for RGB and split keyboards, and powersave.
+If
-If these are applicible on your keyboard/microcontroller, the pins should be added here.
-Refer to the instructions on the respective extentions page on how to add them.
+these are applicible on your keyboard/microcontroller, the pins should be added
+here.
+Refer to the instructions on the respective extentions page on how to add
+them.
 If not adding any extentions, leave this as an empty list as shown.

 # Coord mapping
-If your keyboard is not built electrically as a square (though most are), you can provide a mapping directly.
-An example of this is the[Corne](https://github.com/foostan/crkbd).
-That has 12 colums for 3 rows, and 6 colums for the bottom row.
-Split keyboards count as the total keyboard, not per side.
+If your keyboard is not built electrically as a square (though most are), you can
+provide a mapping directly.
+An example of this is the
+[Corne](https://github.com/foostan/crkbd).
+That has 12 colums for 3 rows, and 6
+colums for the bottom row.
+Split keyboards count as the total keyboard, not per
+side.
 That would look like this
 ```python
 from kmk.matrix import intify_coordinate as ic